-Obesity is associated with increased gene expression of pro-inflammatory cytokines or monocyte chemoattractant protein-1 (MCP-1) (25).
-MCP-1 seems to be responsible for macrophage infiltration in adipose tissue (26) (27).
-Macrophage infiltration can be quantified by measuring gene expression of macrophage inflammatory protein 1- α (Ccl3) and Emr1 (28) (29).
-We saw a significant decrease of gene expression of Clc2, Ccl3 and Emr1 in KO C-C-H compared to WT C-C-H. In KO H-C-H, gene expression of Clc2 significantly increased, whereas for Emr1 and Ccl3 there was a trend for up-regulated gene expression in these mice.
+to be responsible for macrophage infiltration in adipose tissue (26,27).
+Macrophage infiltration can be quantified by measuring gene expression of macrophage inflammatory protein 1- α (Ccl3) and Emr1 (28,29).
+We saw a significant decrease of gene expression of Clc2, Ccl3, and Emr1 in KO C-C-H compared with WT C-C-H. In KO H-C-H, gene expression of Clc2 significantly increased, whereas for Emr1 and Ccl3 there was a trend for upregulated gene expression in these mice.

-Even though the GIPR is absent in skeletal muscle (30) (31), genes involved in fatty acid oxidation were significantly up-regulated in KO C-C-H compared to WT C-C-H, but were down regulated in KO H-C-H. DNA-methylation analysis correlated with the transcription data and indicated the induction of epigenetic changes in Gipr^{-/-} mice in muscle for Cpt1b and Ppara once they are exposed to a HFD during IU/L. EMSA experiments suggest a functional relevance of the identified Ppara CpG-140 site for transcriptional regulation.
+Even though the GIPR is absent in skeletal muscle (30,31), genes involved in fatty acid oxidation were significantly upregulated in KO C-C-H compared with WT C-C-H but were downregulated in KO H-C-H. DNA methylation analysis correlated with the transcription data and indicated the induction of epigenetic changes in $Gipr^{-/-}$ mice in muscle for Cpt1b and Ppara once they are exposed to an HFD during IU/L. EMSA experiments suggest a functional relevance of the identified Ppara CpG-140 site for transcriptional regulation.

-It has been shown that the intra uterine milieu is able to induce epigenetic changes.
-A study in rats demonstrated that a HFD during IU/L resulted in DNA-hypomethylation in liver in young male offspring that seemed to be associated with long-term hepatic dysfunction (32).

-Miyawaki et al. reported no differences in food intake between WT and Gipr^{-/-} mice on a HFD over a period of four days (5).
-We clearly see an increased cumulative food intake in KO C-C-H compared to WT C-C-H which matches the observation that Gipr^{-/-} mice utilize fat for energy metabolism rather than storing it in adipose tissue (5).
-This phenomenon was reversed when Gipr^{-/-} mice were placed on a HFD during IU/L, indicating that GIP physiologically prevents increased energy expenditure in response to increased energy intake as shown earlier (7).
+It has been shown that the IU milieu is able to induce epigenetic changes.
+A study in rats demonstrated that an HFD during IU/L resulted in DNA hypomethylation in liver in young male offspring that seemed to be associated with long-term hepatic dysfunction (32).
+Miyawaki et al. (5) reported no differences in food intake between WT and $Gipr^{-/-}$ mice on an HFD over a period of 4 days.
+We clearly see an increased cumulative food intake in KO C-C-H compared with WT C-C-H, which matches the observation that $Gipr^{-/-}$ mice use fat for energy metabolism rather than storing it in adipose tissue (5).
+This phenomenon was reversed when $Gipr^{-/-}$ mice were placed on an HFD during IU/L, indicating that GIP physiologically prevents increased energy expenditure in response to increased energy intake as shown earlier (7).

-Energy intake is regulated in the hypothalamus and hypothalamic insulin sensitivity is necessary for balanced food consumption (33).
-It has been shown that a reduction in the catalytic subunit p85 α of phosphoinositide 3-kinase (PI3K) enhances insulin stimulated Akt activity (34).
-It was reported that PI3K subunit p85 α was up-regulated in the hypothalamus of mice that were exposed to a HFD throughout IU/L and the first 120 days of life (35).
-HFD induced obesity was shown to require activation of PI3K dependent hypothalamic pathways (36).
-Our results indicate that KO C-C-H mice have enhanced hypothalamic insulin sensitivity compared to WT C-C-H mice since we saw a significant reduction of hypothalamic p85 α PI3K gene expression in the former one which correlated with the glucose challenge test.
-This was reversed in KO H-C-H mice similar to WT C-C-H mice.
-These results were further supported by increased phosphorylation of the hypothalamic kinase mTOR and S6 protein in the mTOR signaling pathway downstream of Akt.
-Increased mTOR signaling in the hypothalamus is associated with decreased food intake (37), which was also observed in our study.
-Thus, central modulation of insulin sensitivity is proposed as a novel mechanism involved in GIP action.
-However, we could not detect any DNA-methylation changes in the p85α PI3K gene promoter.
+Energy intake is regulated in the hypothalamus, and hypothalamic insulin sensitivity is necessary for balanced food consumption (33).
+It has been shown that a reduction in the catalytic subunit p85 α of PI3K enhances insulinstimulated Akt activity (34).
+It was reported that PI3K subunit p85 α was upregulated in the hypothalamus of mice that were exposed to an HFD throughout IU/L and the first 120 days of life (35).
+HFD-induced obesity was shown to require activation of PI3K-dependent hypothalamic pathways (36).
+Our results indicate that KO C-C-H mice have enhanced hypothalamic insulin sensitivity compared with WT C-C-H mice, since we saw a significant reduction of hypothalamic p85 α PI3K gene expression in the former, which correlated with the glucose challenge test.
+This was reversed in KO H-C-H